|Technology in Superior Court

 Digital Audio Recording

-audio recording system.
-This technology creates a verbatim record without
+audio recording system to record without

 the use of a court reporter.
+The software records multiple channels for recording each person

 Videoconferencing has been used in the court for more than a decade.
 Traditionally,